code4sac/bikeandwalk/INSTALL.md

 `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER` and `SMTP_PASSWORD` need to be set to your mail server so that you can send email invitation to your counters.

+#####bikeandwalk.wsgi
+`bikeandwalk.wsgi` is the file that apache web server will call for each web request.

+You may need to change the `FULL_PATH_TO_YOUR_APP` to match your path.

+###Set up Apache and mod_wsgi
+In the main apache config file, enable the mod_wsgi extension with `LoadModule wsgi_module` and the location of the .so file.

+Next create a "virgin" virtualenv directory as described above but located somewhere other than your app directory.
+The WSGI docs recommend something like:
+`$ cd /usr/local/pythonenv`

+`$ sudo virtualenv --no-site-packages BASELINE`

+Back in the main apache config file, add:

+`WSGIPythonHome /usr/local/pythonenv/BASELINE`

 ###Run the app
 Run the app from the terminal to initialize the database and test the installation:

 `(env)app.bikeandwalk.org $ python bikeandwalk.py`

 You should see a message "Web Server Running".
-If you do, type control+c to stop the server.
+If you do, type control+c to stop the server or you can test the app in your browser at `localhost:5000`.

 To exit the virtual environment type:

 `(env)app.bikeandwalk.org $ deactivate`

+For more information on mod_wsgi, see the [WSGI Documentation](http://modwsgi.readthedocs.org/en/develop/installation.html)